chapmanb/cloudbiolinux/README.md

 As long as there is an 'ssh' entry to an running VM, CloudBioLinux can install itself.

-For more on XEN and CloudBioLinux see ./doc/xen.md.
+For more on private Cloud and CloudBioLinux see ./doc/private\_cloud.md.

 [0]: http://aws.amazon.com/ec2/
 [1]: http://cloudbiolinux.org/